wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 **[A.2.q1.4]** You have a 20-task program where each task's work is 10 GFlop.
 You currently have a 4-core compute where each core compute at speed 50 GFlop/sec.
-For the same amount of money you can either (1) increase the speeds of all 4 cores by 20%; or (ii) add another 50 GFlop/sec core.
+For the same amount of money you can either (1) increase the speeds of all 4 cores by 20%; or (2) add another 50 GFlop/sec core.
 What should you do if you want to run your program as quickly as possible?